Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 --------- | ---- | -----------
-MerchantId* | string |  The unique id (GUID) of the merchant in which you want the order is created UserId* | string |  The unique user identifier of the customer to which the order is associated ShippingAddressId* | string |  Unique id of the order shipment that you want to delete
+MerchantId* | string |  The unique id (GUID) of the merchant in which you want the order is created UserId* | string |  The unique GUID of the customer whose shipping address needs to be deleted ShippingAddressId* | string |  Unique id of the order shipment that you want to delete

 <aside class="notice"> All parameters marked by * are mandatory. </aside>